arp242/zli/flag.markdown

   You can still use `--` if you want to stop flag parsing: `foo -- bar -v`.

 - Awkward to see if a flag wasn't given at all vs. whether someone passed an empty string.
 This is useful sometimes.
+You also can't make a flag optional, (i.e. have `-opt` and `-opt value` both work).

 - I don't like the automatic usage-generation (it looks ugly) and usage often prints to stderr even when it really shouldn't (this is fixable, but many